 With so many floor covering options available today, it can be tough to decide what to put on your floor – for example, deciding between carpet and hardwood.
 Some may wonder if carpet holds any advantages over other types of hard surface floors.
 While every floor covering product can be shown to have its own advantages and drawbacks, carpet has several distinct benefits when compared to hard surfaces.
-Here are some reasons why carpet may be your best option.

 01 of 07

 Despite hard surfaces, such as hardwood, taking up many pages of interior design magazines over recent years, carpet has a style all its own.
 From luxurious and elegant to casual and comfy, carpet can give a space an entirely different feel, just by changing the style of carpet.
 Consider a short-pile, patterned carpet for a formal room or a long frieze for a more casual space.

 Have you ever noticed that after a period of time spent standing or walking on ceramic tiles or concrete, your body is sore and achy?
 Hard surfaces are just that: hard.
 They offer no flexibility underfoot, so they lack the ability to act as shock absorbers for your footsteps.
 So what does this mean?
 Basically, it means that as you walk across a hard surface floor, your body gets a bit of a jolt each time you take a step because your body rather than the floor absorbs the force of your impact.

 In addition to feeling nice to walk, sit and lay on, carpet provides shock absorption thanks to its flexibility and cushioning.
 This effect is increased dramatically if there is underpad beneath the carpet.
 So, not only is carpet more comfortable to the touch, but it is also easier on the body when standing or walking on it over a long period of time.

 03 of 07